Parikshit00/Colorectal_Cancer_Segmentation_with_FastAPI_webapp/README.md

    ```
    This will run the training with hyperparameter and implementation of trainer same as ![original implementation](https://github.com/huyquoctrinh/MetaPolyp-CBMS2023/tree/main).
    ![model_metapoly](/media/model1.png)
-3. **AttentionR2Unet:**
+2. **AttentionR2Unet:**
    The model that has been used is an advanced version of Unet which is a combination of `R2Unet` and `Attention UNet`.
+It uses a native torch type trainer.
 The model architecture looks as follows:
   ![model](/media/model.png)